Skip to content

 Key Designs

-1. Four-Level Ambiguity Taxonomy:
+1. Four-Level Ambiguity Taxonomy: Refining "Answer or Ask" into Four Human-like Strategies

 Key Experimental Results

-Main Results (Strategic Accuracy)
+Main Results (Strategic Acc.)

 Model L0 L1 L2 L3 Overall